jtrobec/mids-w241-fa2020-fp/README.md

 # Summary of meeting with Professor Hugues

+- Advice.
+Make sure we talk about how the procedure can be used to measure for cancer spread.
+Other spatioal changes with respect to initial condition in the report and during the presentation.

 ## Changing experiment subject from apples to other fruits

 ### 1. Avocado: random assignment